 The best first step to start a massage routine is to figure out which option is most accessible to you.
 Can you visit a massage therapist each week, or would it be better for you to stick to massages from your partner?
 What about trying a home massager?

 In any case, getting a body or foot rub at least once a week is a good place to start.
-To do this, many people opt for a combination of self-massage, spa visits, and using medical massagers like the MedMassager MMB05 or MedMassager MMF07
+To do this, many people opt for a combination of self-massage, spa visits, and using medical massagers like those from MedMassager.

 Does Massage Lower Blood Pressure?
 Key Takeaways